 feel a slight sting or pain.
 Afterward, the site may be sore.

 Some medicines can interfere with this test.
 And some medicines can cause the test

 to come back positive even though you don't have hemolytic anemia.
 Medicines that

 How do I get ready for this test?

 You don't need any special preparations for this test.
-Make sure to let your healthcare
+Be sure your healthcare

+provider

-provider know about any medicines, herbs, or supplements you are taking.
-This includes
+knows about all medicines, herbs, or supplements you are taking.
+This includes medicines